Ankurgupta2927/Ankurgupta2927/README.md

 # Hi there, I'm Ankur Gupta! 👋

 Welcome to my GitHub profile!
-I'm a student pursuing M.Tech in Computer Science at JITT.
+I'm a student pursuing M.Tech in Computer Science at JIIT.
 I'm passionate about web development and have expertise in various technologies.

 ## About Me